techcto/charts/README.md

 --nodes-max 4 \
 --node-ami auto
 </pre>

+With your cluster created, connect to following the steps outlined in the <a href="https://docs.aws.amazon.com/eks/latest/userguide/helm.html">Using Helm with Amazon EKS</a> article.
+With tiller running, proceed to the following steps.

 ## Step 3: Download and Configure setService.sh
 Access and download the <a href="https://github.com/techcto/quickstart-solodev-dcx/blob/master/eks/bin/setService.sh">Solodev setService.sh script</a>.
 Place the shell script inside a directory you will use to access your Kubernetes cluster.